jm4R/type_tuple/README.md

 auto db = open_db(options);
 ```

-This example is pretty ugly as passing list of raw values to function are causing poorly readable code.
+This example is pretty ugly as passing list of raw values to function causes poorly readable code.
-Of course in ths particular example we would rather develop a structure containing database options.
+Of course in this particular example we would rather develop a structure containing database options.
 Possibly the best option would be to use [named parameters](https://en.wikipedia.org/wiki/Named_parameter).
-Unfortunetely C++ itself does not handle that feature.
+Unfortunately C++ itself does not handle that feature.

 ## The proposed solution